RaghuGulati/C-Graphics-To-python-convertor/README.md

 For linux use the command git clone <link of the repository> : git clone https://github.com/RaghuGulati/C-Graphics-To-python-convertor

-- for linux, then enter in the folder which is downloaded and you will se the file Convertor.py; To execute, use command "python3 Convertor.py"
+- for linux, then enter in the folder which is downloaded and you will se the file Convertor.py; <br>
+    To execute, use command "python3 Convertor.py"

 - for windows, you can execute it on any python IDE such as visual studio, pycharm.